Danny DeVito as Frank Reynolds | Always Sunny on FXX

 In 2018, the mayor of Asbury Park, NJ—the town in which he was raised—declared November 17 (DeVito’s birthday) as Danny DeVito day in the city of Asbury Park, in perpetuity.

 DeVito carries his success well.
 Never forgetting that there were more difficult times, he maintains a healthy sense of perspective.
 As Taxi character “Louie DePalma”, would say, "If you don't do good today, you'll be eatin' dirt tomorrow."

 as The Waitress

-Mary Elizabeth Ellis guest stars in the critically-acclaimed FXX original comedy series It’s Always Sunny in Philadelphia as the “The Waitress.”
+Mary Elizabeth stars as "The Waitress" in the critically-acclaimed FXX original series It’s Always Sunny in Philadelphia.